hyperkarmic/obsidian/obsidian-order/apis/definition.md

 ***

   Api:  APIs are like fictional cars, which can carry the same passengers (data) by different means- land, air, and water.
 They know exactly what medium to use when commuting to different places (programs).
+  ***
+  APIs are just pieces of code that help two server applications (backend) or one client application(frontend) and one server application to communicate.
+This communication is essential for any modern application to work.
+Therefore, APIs are considered the backbone of the latest software and/or services.

+If I have to say in simple words what APIs do, I will say, APIs are just services that return some kind of data on demand.
+This data can be anything such as an image file, sound file, raw text, etc.

 #API #definition